I was not hostile in disagreement over pronouns, sacked worker tells tribunal

 A former trainee prison custody officer has told an employment tribunal he was not “hostile” when disagreeing with a colleague over the use of pronouns.

-David Toshack also told the tribunal his daughter, who lives as a man, had fallen victim to a “social contagion”.
+David Toshack also told the tribunal his daughter, who describes herself as trans, had fallen victim to a “social contagion”.

 Mr Toshack has taken security firm GEOAmey to an employment tribunal, saying he was sacked because of his gender-critical views.